lkgamor/banking-app/README.md

 # Banking Web App
-A sample web application for a savings and loans setup
+A sample web application for a savings and loans setup.

 ## Tech Stack Used:
 - Java